XeryusTC/map18xx/README.md

 key.
 This is the angle in degrees at which the revenue circle should be drawn relative to the stop.

-## Tile `code`
-Some tiles have a letter or code on them to restrict the upgrade path.
-Think of `B` and `OO` tiles in 1830 for example.
-The string that is used for this can be defined with `code_text_id` and its position is defined with the `code_position` key.
-The `code_position` can be a position code or a coordinate in hexagon-space.

-# Game definition
+# Game asset mode
-By using `game` for the mode option mode you can put the program into game mode that will generate all files to PnP a game.
-The game mode requires an additional `NAME` parameter; this is the name of the game to generate files for.
+By using `assets` for the mode option mode you can put the program into game mode that will generate all files to PnP a game.
+The asset mode requires an additional `NAME` parameter; this is the name of the game to generate files for.
 The available games are the sub directories in the `games` directory.
-Thisoutputs a tile manifest in `manifest.svg` and a list of files called
-`NAME-sheet-x.svg` where NAME is the name of the game and x is a sequence number.
-Each of these sheet files can be directly printed on A4 paper.
+This outputs a tile manifest in `manifest.svg` and a list of files called `NAME-sheet-x.svg` where NAME is the name of the game and x is a sequence number.
 The manifest file contains an example of each tile in the game together with a number that indicates how many of those tiles are available during play.
+The numbered sheets can be printed directly on A4 paper to create all the tiles required to play the game.

 ## Tile manifest
-A tile manifest consists of a list of tiles and a list of how often this tile can be used in the game.
+The tile manifest of a game is specified in games/GAME/manifest.json.
+The tile manifest consists of a list of tiles and a list of how often this tile can be used in the game.
 The definition of a usable tiles is given by the `tiles` array.
 A single entry looks like
 ```JSON
 {
 	"color": "green",